qxuken/gbp/README.md

 2. Log in to your new instance with the admin account you just created.
 3. Navigate to the `/dump` endpoint in your browser (e.g., `http://localhost:8080/dump`).
 4. Upload the `dump.db` file.

-### Step 4: (Optional) Further Configuration

-Navigate to the "Settings" panel in the application to configure additional options, such as setting up an SMTP server for email features (like password resets).

 ### Step 5: Done!